andyblight/share-tracking-1/README.md

 | Target | Real | Target value. |
 | Total | Real | (Quantity * Value) |

+Holdings records should work as per the (spreadsheet)[] but have more fields for stop loss and target values.

 ## Future plans